 He then followed a cattle drive to Kansas and became a gambler.
-There he met “Dirty Dave” Rudabaugh and the pair went to Las Vegas, New Mexico in 1879, where Pickett served as a “peace officer” in the Dodge City Gang.
+There he met “Dirty Dave” Rudabaugh, and the pair went to Las Vegas, New Mexico, in 1879, where Pickett served as a “peace officer” in the Dodge City Gang.
 When the city of Las Vegas ran the men out of town, he and Rudabaugh soon joined up with Billy the Kid’s Gang and were rusting cattle near Fort Sumner.
-After Tom O’Folliard was killed by Pat Garrett’s posse, Picket and the others fled, hiding out in a stone house in Stinking Springs, New Mexico.
-Garrett soon tracked them down on December 23, 1880, and in the ultimate shoot-out, Charlie Bowdre was killed, and the rest of the gang captured and taken to Santa Fe, New Mexico.
+After Tom O’Folliard was killed by Pat Garrett’s posse, Picket and the others fled, hiding in a stone house in Stinking Springs, New Mexico.
+Garrett soon tracked them down on December 23, 1880, and in the ultimate shoot-out, Charlie Bowdre was killed, and the rest of the gang was captured and taken to Santa Fe, New Mexico.